 On the one hand, it's laudable that people are thinking about the logistics of paying for long-term care rather than just giving it the periodic anxious thought.
-And it's only natural that more and more people would be strategizing about ways to avoid long-term care insurance.
-Premiums have been increasing--in some cases skyrocketing--on existing policyholders, and more and more insurers have gotten out of the business of selling pure long-term care insurance.
-This article delves into some key statistics related to long-term care.
+And it's only natural that more and more people would be strategizing about ways to avoid long-term-care insurance.
+Premiums have been increasing on existing policyholders, and more and more insurers have gotten out of the business of selling pure long-term-care insurance.

 More substantively, total asset thresholds aren’t that useful whether determining whether you’ll be able to pay for long-term care from your own coffers or whether you’ll need to find another alternative.
 The key reason is the same reason why portfolio assets alone can’t tell you if you have enough for the whole of your retirement.
 Without factoring in your spending rate, your time horizon, and your asset allocation, there’s no way to make even an educated guess about whether that amount is enough.

-To gauge asset adequacy for long-term care costs, the first step should be to make a reasonable estimate of what those expenses might be.
+A Better Way To gauge asset adequacy for long-term-care costs, the first step should be to make a reasonable estimate of what those expenses might be.
 Then, armed with a view of those expenses, you can assess whether the amount that's left over in your portfolio after you've covered your other expenses is sufficient to fund them.
 Here are the key steps to take.

-You'll also need to factor in inflation when ballparking potential long-term care costs: Median nursing home costs (private room) increased at a 3.6% annualized rate between 2013 and 2018, and that high rate of inflation could well persist as seniors live longer and stoke demand for long-term care services.
-If you're younger than 50, especially, that long-term care inflation rate, compounded over many years, is pretty daunting.
+You'll also need to factor in inflation when ballparking potential long-term-care costs: Median nursing home costs (private room) increased at a 3.6% annualized rate between 2019 and 2020, and that high rate of inflation could well persist as seniors live longer and stoke demand for long-term-care services.
+If you're younger than 50, especially, that long-term-care inflation rate, compounded over many years, is pretty daunting.
 For couples, self-funding is an even greater financial challenge.
 In a worst-case scenario in which both spouses need long-term care during their lifetimes, the costs could be double the aforementioned estimates.

 The aforementioned costs are for a nursing home, whereas people would prefer to receive care in their homes.
 (In fact, the number of people in nursing homes is on the decline.)
 Hiring in-home care also seems to be cheaper than receiving care in a facility.
 However, it's important to remember that most other household expenses, such as housing and food-related costs, would continue with in-home care, whereas they would be bundled in with the cost of care received in a facility.